nir-levy/Skeleton-Project_2020/01 Mobile App/README.md

 ## **BONUS**
 * Achieve the two counters (and buttons) using a list of models in your view model and a [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/creating).
-* Use [Styles](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/styles/xaml/index) to avoid rewriting your style on each element.

 ![screen shot](./ScreenShot.PNG)